Silverbeet (Beta vulgaris), also called chard, belongs to the Chenopodiaceae family and hails to us from the Mediterranean coast.

 - Topical use, such as silverbeet leaf poultices, soothe dry patches and cutaneous inflammations and treat certain forms of mycosis.

-Growing silverbeet for its health benefits
+Growing silverbeet for its benefits

 - Silverbeet is a herbaceous plant with large fleshy leaves that must be planted in sun or part sun with clayish, sandy, moist but well drained soil.